Overview

 Lower Methylmalonic Acid Levels

-Elevated methylmalonic acid levels, which is a marker for vitamin B12 deficiency, have been correlated with faster rates of cognitive decline [Tangney2009 🕮 ].
-The serum level of methylmalonic acid should be monitored and vitamin B12 supplementation considered if methylmalonic acid is elevated.
+Elevated methylmalonic acid levels, marker for vitamin B12 deficiency, have been correlated with faster rates of cognitive decline [Tangney2009 🕮 ].
+The serum level of methylmalonic acid should be monitored, and vitamin B12 supplementation should be considered if methylmalonic acid is elevated.

 Note that methylmalonic acid is elevated when there is renal failure [Allen1993 🕮 ].